 Look no further!
 For all of my sushi recipes, check them out here in the Recipe Index.

-And if you want something more fancy, try this Black Rice Sushi instead!
+And if you want something more fancy, try this black rice sushi or my blue jasmine rice instead!

 Healthy Brown Sushi Rice (Brown Sticky Rice): Your ULTIMATE Guide